mercyg/random-quote2/README.md

 This project is a practice for angular 2 for generating random quote

 ## To test the app
-you to install angular cli
+you need to install Angular CLI

 - git clone
-- cd into the folder and npm install
+- cd into the folder
+- npm install
 - ng serve